12 min read read

 Method 1: Creating a JSON File with Jackson

-Jackson is the library I reach for most often.
-It's battle-tested, performant, and handles everything from simple maps to deeply nested object graphs.
+Jackson is a common default in Java projects.
+It’s battle-tested, fast, and handles everything from simple maps to deeply nested object graphs.

 Adding Jackson to Your Project